AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 ## What's new {#what-is-new}

-* The `sonar-maven-plugin` is now upgraded to work with Java 17 to Java 21.
-The plug-in is used to integrate SonarQube, a tool for continuous inspection of code quality, into the build process.
 * [Additional publish regions](/help/operations/additional-publish-regions.md) and a [99.99% SLA](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md#sla) (Service Level Agreement) are now available for AEM Forms as a Cloud Service.
-This enhancement lets AEM as a Cloud Service customers achieve higher SLAs with increased uptime and lower latency, ensuring best-in-class experiences for their globally distributed users.
+  * This enhancement lets you achieve higher SLAs with increased uptime and lower latency, ensuring best-in-class experiences for your globally distributed users.

 ## Early adoption program {#early-adoption}

 For a chance to test some upcoming features, be a part of Adobe's early adoption program.

+### Staging-Only and Production-Only Pipelines {#stage-prod-only-pipelines}

+Support for [staging-only and production-only pipelines](/help/implementing/cloud-manager/configuring-pipelines/stage-prod-pipelines-only.md) has been introduced, enabling you to split full-stack production deployment pipelines into smaller, specialized deployments.

+If you are interested in testing this new feature and sharing your feedback, please send an email to `Grp-cloudmanager_splitpipelines@adobe.com` from your email address associated with your Adobe ID.

 ### Edge Delivery Services support in Cloud Manager {#edge-delivery-services}

 If you have licensed Edge Delivery Services as part of AEM Sites, [you can now onboard your site with Edge Delivery Services directly in Cloud Manager](/help/implementing/cloud-manager/edge-delivery-services.md) and go live using a guided, self-service experience.

 This capability provides a unified experience for all your AEM properties.
 It ensures consistency across critical workflows such as domain name management, SSL certificate management, and CDN mappings.

-Does this look good to you?

 If you are interested in testing this new feature and sharing your feedback, send an email to `aemcs-cmedgedelsvs-program-adopter@adobe.com` from the email address associated with your Adobe ID.